-- To Describe the various types of application of computers in pharmacy - To Understand the various types of databases - Able to know the applications of databases in pharmacy - To Understand the concept of bioinformatics and explain the data analysis in Preclinical development - Able to elaborate the applications of bioinformatics in Vaccine Discovery
+- To Describe the various types of applications of computers in pharmacy. - To Understand the various types of databases. - Able to know the applications of databases in pharmacy. - To Understand the concept of bioinformatics and explain the data analysis in Preclinical development. - Able to elaborate the applications of bioinformatics in Vaccine Discovery. - This subject deals with the introduction of Database, Database Management system, computer application in clinical studies and use of databases.

-COs Course Outcomes Blooms Level CO1 Describe the various types of application of computers in pharmacy Understand CO2 Understandthevarioustypes ofdatabases Understand CO3 Discuss the applications of databases in pharmacy Understand CO4 Understand the concept of bioinformatics Knowledge CO5 Explain the data analysis in Preclinical development Analyze CO6 Elaborate the applications of bioinformatics in Vaccine Discovery Apply
+COs Course Outcomes Blooms Level CO1 To describe the various types of applications of computers in Understand pharmacy CO2 To understand the various types of databases Understand CO3 To discuss the applications of databases in pharmacy Understand CO4 To explain the data analysis in Preclinical development Analyze CO5 To elaborate the applications of bioinformatics in Vaccine Apply Discovery CO6 To study the management of databases with their application Understand

-CO's POa POb POc POd POe POf POg POh POi POj POk
+CO's PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11

 CO1 S S M

 CO2 S L

 CO3 S M M

 CO4 M S L L

 CO5 S L M

 CO6 S S

-Number system: Binary number system, Decimal number system, Octal number system, Hexa decimal number systems, conversion decimal to binary, binary to decimal, octal to binary etc, binary addition, binary subtraction- One's complement, Two's complement method, binary multiplication, binary division
+Number system: Binary number system, Decimal number system, Octal number system, Hexa decimal number systems, conversion decimal to binary, binary to decimal, octal to binary etc, binary addition, binary subtraction-One's complement, Two's complement method, binary multiplication, binary division